Thomas B. Smith (conservation biologist): Bird Genoscape Project

 In the early 1990s, Smith and his graduate students began collecting feathers from bird banding stations to study migratory patterns of bird species via genetic marker testing.
 Through collaborations with partners such as the Institute for Bird Populations and feather donations over the years, the Center for Tropical Research's Neotropical feather collection now houses samples from more than 200,000 individual birds from the Americas.
 In 2009, Smith co-founded the Bird Genoscape Project with the goal to map the migration routes of 100 migratory birds utilizing advances in genomics.

 Congo Basin Institute

 In 2015, Smith worked to create the Congo Basin Institute, a partnership between the International Institute for Tropical Agriculture and UCLA.
 The Congo Basin Institute is the first foreign affiliate for UCLA and serves as a regional nexus for interdisciplinary research, education, training and technology development focused on finding solutions to critical issues facing the Congo Basin in Africa, including water and food security, biodiversity, and human health.

 Awards and honors

 Smith received the American Ornithological Society's 2020 Elliott Coues Award which recognizes outstanding and innovative contributions to ornithological research.
 In 2013 he received the Biotropica Award for Excellence in Tropical Biology and Conservation.
-Smith is an elected fellow of the American Ornithologists' Union and the California Academy of Sciences.
+Smith is an elected fellow of the American Ornithologists' Union, the California Academy of Sciences. and the American Academy of Arts and Sciences.